This content overview helps you navigate through the toolkit.

 This section includes series of webinars, tutorials and guidebooks for various methodologies and tools within the MRV process.

-Finally, this section contains a diverse collection of case studies compiled from specific mitigation measures from different regions.
+In addition to the case studies mentioned in the respective steps, this section contains a diverse collection of case studies compiled from specific mitigation measures from different regions.